 We want to see a healthier Scotland where health inequalities are reducing and the NHS is adequately resourced.

-Since devolution the gap in healthy life expectancy between the 20 per cent most deprived and the 20 per cent least deprived areas has increased from 8 to 13.5
+Since devolution the gap in healthy life expectancy between the 20 per cent most deprived and the 20 per cent least deprived areas has increased from 8 to 13.5 years.

-An improved and strengthened NHS which remains publicly owned, democratically controlled and not subject to privatised interests must be at the heart of any vision for a healthier Scotland.

-The ethos of delivering healthcare must be one of cooperation rather than competition.
-The health service is not an environment suited to the application of the imperatives of the marketplace.
+An improved and strengthened NHS which remains publicly-owned, democratically-controlled and not subject to privatised interests must be at the heart of any vision for a healthier Scotland.
+The ethos of delivering healthcare must be one of co-operation rather than competition, neither is it an environment suited to the application of the imperatives of the marketplace.

 Health inequalities do not exist separate from other inequalities.

-The evidence which links social inequality with poor health not only explains health inequalities, but it explains why so many attempts to deal with health inequalities fail.
-This includes policies such as targeted health projects, area regeneration, and many health promotion initiatives.

-This helps us to understand why even an institution like the NHS, founded on a principle of equal, free access to healthcare, has not been able to redress the health inequalities which exist.
+The evidence which has been found to link social inequality with poor health not only explains health inequalities, but it explains why so many attempts to deal with health inequalities fail - including policies such as targeted health projects, area regeneration, and many health promotion initiatives.
+And it helps us to understand why even an institution like the NHS, founded on a principle of equal, free access to healthcare, has not been able to redress the health inequalities which exist.
 Creating a healthier Scotland is therefore not simply a matter of a strong NHS, vital though that is.